Memories of the Forbidden Gardens in Katy, TX

 Emperor Qin was both hated and loved by his people depending upon how one prospered or faired under his rule.

-Qin was responsible for a great amount of the building of the Great Wall of China.
-Forced labor was utilized and many who died during construction are reputedly buried in that same wall.
+Qin was responsible for a considerable amount of the building of the Great Wall of China.
+Forced labor was utilized, and many who died during construction are reputedly buried in that same wall.

-Speaking of causing people to be buried…supposedly he had over 3,000 concubines buried alive in his mausoleum.
-He also had hundreds of scholars buried alive because they did not teach what he wanted them to be teaching.
+Supposedly he had over 3,000 concubines buried alive in his mausoleum.
+He also had hundreds of scholars buried alive because they did not teach what he wanted them to be instructing.

 He standardized the system of weights and measures.